privacysandbox/attestation/README.md

 The attestation file serves these purposes:

-* Make attestations public and easily accessible directly through the enrolled party, a source not owned by Google
+* Make attestations public and easily accessible directly through the enrolled party, a source not owned by Google.
-* Validate domain ownership with the help of an included ownership token
+* Validate domain ownership with the help of an included ownership token.

 File fields: